-Substantially, then, the question today is, instead of turning imaginary situations into “reality” and trying to make them look “true,” [instead] to make things as they are, almost by themselves, create their own special significance.
+Substantially, then, the question today is, instead of turning imaginary situations into “reality” and trying to make them look “true,” [rather] to take things as they are, almost by themselves, [as they] create their own special significance.
 Life is not what is invented in “stories”; life is another matter.
 To understand it involves a minute, unrelenting, and patient search.

 Here I must bring in another point of view.
 I believe that the world goes on getting worse because we are not truly aware of reality.
 The most authentic position anyone can take up today is to engage himself in tracing the roots of this problem.
 The keenest necessity of our time is “social attention”.

 Attention, though, to what is there, directly: not through an apologue, however well conceived.
 A starving man, a humiliated man, must be shown by name and surname; no fable [is fit] for a starving man, because that is something else, less effective and less moral.
 The true function of the cinema is not to tell fables, and to a true function we must recall it.

 Of course, reality can be analysed by ways of fiction.
 Fictions can be expressive and natural; but neorealism, if it wants to be worthwhile, must sustain the moral impulse that characterised its beginnings, in an analytical documentary way.
 No other medium of expression has the cinema’s original and innate capacity for showing things, that we believe worth showing, as they happen day by day — in what we might call their “dailiness“, their longest and truest duration.
 The cinema has everything in front of it, and no other medium has the same possibilities for getting it known quickly to the greatest number of people.